 (8) Whenever a detainee is “strip” searched, each officer taking a role in that search must forward a written report of the search to the superintendent.

-[Regulation 86 inserted in Gazette 27 Jun 2005 p.
+[Regulation 86 inserted: Gazette 27 Jun 2005 p.
 2875.]

 87. If illegal or unauthorised things are found